jbellsey/redux-model-utils/docs/actions.md

 ## Asynchronous actions in an action map

 To build an asynchronous action using an action map, omit the `reducer` key, and instead include an `async` method in your action definition.

+The function signature is `(params, state) => {}`.
+You may not need to access the model's state, so you can usually omit that function parameter.
+(Yes, the parameter order is the reverse of that on reducers, in which `state` is the first parameter.)

-This is a function which takes a `params` object, just as a normal reducer gets an `action` object as a parameter.
-The `async` function can return a promise for chaining.
+You can return a promise for chaining.

 The action definition for an asynchronous action can also include a `params` key.